What is Divine Intervention? Does God cause tsunamis and sickness?

-Jesus described unbelievers as being Satan’s children, as him being their father:
+Jesus described unbelievers as being Satan’s children, as he being their father:

 You belong to your father, the devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies…John 8:44-48 NIV

 The reason you do not hear is that you do not belong to God.”

 It is not that Satan has any fatherly characteristics, he does not want to protect his children or get the best for them.